-If you take a look at our recent pictures, you will see that this one definitely works for us!
+If you take a look at our recent pictures, you will see that this jar definitely works for us!

 So let's have a closer look at our claim (i.e. the best Fermentation Jar) .

-Historically, lacto-fermented vegetables were either done in wood barrels or in special stone fermentation crocks.
-We have those crocks & we use them.
-As a matter of fact, we have quite a collection of them:
+Historically, lacto-fermented vegetables were either done in wood barrels, or in special stone fermentation crocks.
+We have many of those crocks, and we use them extensively.

-We love them & they work great.
+We love them, and they do work great.
 We have mostly 15 L ones, couple of two 10 L, plus a few smaller ones.
-They have a water channel which allows the fermentation gases to be released through it & it also keeps oxygen from getting into those crocks.
-It's a great & time proven method.
+They have a water channel which allows the fermentation gases to be released through it, and which also keeps oxygen from getting into those crocks.

 The second problem, especially for the beginners in this field, is the fact that you can not see what is happening inside.
-One option would be to open that crock every couple of days, but that will almost guarantee you the Kahm Yeast setting in inside.
+One option would be to open that crock every couple of days, but that is not recommended, and it will almost guarantee you the Kahm Yeast setting in inside.

 Regular glass jars, like the one below, do not work so well either!